pwFoo/H.php/README.md

 * DB_PASS : Databse Password

-> TIP: You can define the constants in `config.php` file then include it inyour `index.php`.
+> TIP: You can define the constants e.g Site title etc. in `config.php` file then include it iny our `index.php`.

 <a id="routes"></a>
 ### Routes